DLyra42/etl-pipeline-ecommerce/README.txt

 - **Extract**: Downloads the dataset from Kaggle.
 - **Transform**: Calculates total revenue, sales by country, and sales by category.
 - **Load**: Uploads the transformed data to Google BigQuery.
+- **Visualization**: Plots total revenue, sales by country, and sales by category in Looker Studio
+- **Automation**: Uses Google Cloud Storage, Run and Scheduler to update the pipeline weekly

 ## Prerequisites
 1. **Python 3.8+**: Install Python from [python.org](https://www.python.org/).